jetstream-cloud/js2docs/docs/migration/how_to_migrate.md

 ### Allocations <a name="Allocations"></a>

 Just as in JS1, you'll need an allocation of compute (normal, large memory, GPU) and storage resources, awarded by NSF and currently managed by [XSEDE](https://portal.xsede.org).
-The allocation process is described here: [alloc/overview/](alloc/overview/)
+The allocation process is described here: [Allocation Overivew](alloc/overview/)

 You can take one of two approaches: